eecd-design/conditions-for-success_middle/src/content/components/school-wide-literacy-practices/reflectionQuestion.md

-To what extent do teachers understand and consistently use high-yield literacy instructional practices?
+To what extent do educators understand and consistently use high-yield literacy instructional practices?